Published on October 29, 2021 Wix vs WordPress – Choosing The Right Platform

 In addition to that, WordPress also has pretty handy plugins for security too, one of which is WordFence security.
 Therefore, WordPress in terms of security also works better than Wix.

 According to the five key features we discussed for evaluating the two giants Wix and WordPress, the latter looks more promising.
-Though for using WordPress, you require knowledge of both HTML and CSS.
-It makes your website much more dynamic and user-friendly because of a number of extensions and plugins.
+Though for using WordPress, you might require knowledge of both HTML and CSS if you don’t use a page builder.
+WordPress makes your website much more dynamic and user-friendly because of a number of extensions and plugins.
 In terms of blogging, SEO, ecommerce, and security, WordPress’s features top that of Wix.
 Therefore, WordPress is our pick in the Wix vs WordPress debate.

 There’s an ecommerce alternative to Wix and WordPress